Lieutenant Colonel John Kennedy Gaunt

 25 Apr 1919 Arrived at Malta.

-7 June 1919 Awarded La Medaille de L'Assistance Publique (in silver).
-The medal was created on 15 January 1891 to reward services to the public in hospitals, offices and welfare associations.
+7 June 1919 Awarded La Medaille de L'Assistance Publique (en argent).
+The medal was created on 15 January 1891 to reward services to the public in hospitals, offices and welfare associations (London Gazette No 31393).

 February 1920 Fell ill with typhus fever.

-16 April 1920 Examined by Medical Board and granted three months' sick leave.
+16 Apr 1920 Examined by a Medical Board and was granted three months sick leave.

 4 Aug–25 Sep 1920 On duty at Malta.

 3 Dec 1920 Examined by Captain James Kevin Holland on a One Member Medical Board and was declared fit for duty.

 1921 On garrison duty.

 1933–1936 Served in India.